sahilda/CodePath-iOS/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-  1. What's the proper way to move through different view controllers 2.
+  1. What's the proper way to move through different view controllers and how I can get rid of this error: "Presenting view controllers on detached view controllers is discouraged".
+  2. How to reuse cells through different view controllers?

 ## Video Walkthrough